hassanabdallah-dev/Ultimate-tic-tac-toe/README.md

 # Ultimate Tic Tac Toe Game

-This project was developed as a part of the evaluation criteria for the 'Artificial Intelligence' course during the second semester of the master's program at Lebanese University.
+This project was developed as a part of the evaluation exam for the 'Artificial Intelligence' course during the second semester of the master's program at Lebanese University.

 ## Overview